plrguez/OpenLara/src/platform/opendingux/README.md

     $ export PATH=/opt/opendingux/usr/bin:$PATH

-To build SDL2/OpenGL use the commmand
+To build SDL2/GLES2 use the commmand

     $ make

-To build SDL2/GLES2 use the commmand
+To build SDL2/OpenGL use the commmand

-    $ make GLES2=1
+    $ make OPENGL=2

 By default `/opt/opendingux` is the default toolchain location.